Kuree/kratos-runtime/docs/README.md

 - `variable_id`

     Foreign key linked to `variable` `id`.
-The same variable can be linked by multiple `context` table entries for storage optimization.
+The same variable can be linked by multiple `generator_variable` table entries for storage optimization.
 However, compilers are free to duplicate variables

 - `handle`